 Banging one’s head and slipping over nothing are symptoms of post-concussive syndrome it turns out, which is concerning for many reasons — not least of which because nearly two weeks after the accident, I had not known I had a concussion to be posting from.
 The physician’s comment about me being cavalier strikes me as ironic, given that she follows the diagnosis with a smile and turns her back to me.
 She is typing notes on a computer.

 “Ok, so what am I supposed to do?”
 I ask.
-I can hear the edge of alarm in my voice, but given the woman has just casually mentioned mild to moderate brain trauma, the alarm feels justified.
+I can hear the edge of alarm in my voice, but given the woman has just casually mentioned mild traumatic brain injury, the alarm feels justified.

 “Oh, just rest,” she says cheerily, too cheerily in my opinion.
 “The documents will have everything you need.”
 A printer in the corner of the room is already churning out the alleged documents.